edissyum/opencaptureformem/README.md

 ## Apache modifications

-In case some big files will be send, you have to increase the **post_max_size** parameter on the following file
+In case some big files will be sent, you have to increase the **post_max_size** parameter on the following file
 > /etc/php/7.X/apache2/php.ini

 By default I recommend to replace **8M** by **20M**